michiganaerospace/mathtools/README.md

 ### ```fit.Fit```

 The ```Fit``` class is a machine that allows you to easily fit data using regularized least squares.
-It is a class that provides a convenient interface to the core basis generation and fitting routines.
+It provides a convenient interface to the core basis generation and fitting routines.
 The details of these routines may be found at [legendre.create_legendre_basis](#legendrecreatelegendrebasis).

 #### Methods